NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             d.
 Routing and Remote access service (RRAS)

-        2.  []{#used_for .anchor}Certificates with which purposes can be
-            used for mutual authentication of NPS and client computers?
+        2. Certificates with which purposes can be used for mutual authentication of NPS and client computers?
 (Choose all that apply.)

             a.
 All Purpose certificates